sctlcd/boutique-ado-customized-latest-version/README.md

 ### Footer <a name="Footer"></a>

-- links to additionnal website pages in the purpose of the website presentation (page links not implemented)
+- links to additional website pages in the purpose of the website presentation (page links not implemented)
 - Social media links
 - A copyright mention is displayed with my name beside a GitHub icon link which opens my [Github](https://github.com/sctlcd)